bm371613/markdown-cv/index.md

 ## Projects

-`2020-now`
+`2020`
 __gest__, [https://github.com/bm371613/gest](https://github.com/bm371613/gest)

 Gest allows using hand gestures as an input device.
-I use it on daily basis alongside Talon
+I used it on daily basis alongside Talon
 (speech recognition, eye tracking) as a wrist-friendly replacement for a mouse and a keyboard.